 Request for Non-Aeronautical Activity on Airport Property

 According to FAA Order 5190-6b and Grant Assurance 19 airports developed or improved with federal funds may not be closed to use the airport facilities for special outdoor events, such as sports car races, county fairs, parades, car testing, etc., without FAA approval.
 Lakeland Linder Regional Airport requires those tenants and users wishing to host non-aeronautical activities on airport property fill out this form and return it to the Airport Administration Office for consideration and submittal to the FAA.

 Rules and Regulations

 Lakeland Linder International Airport's Rules and Regulations were established for the safe, orderly, and efficient operation of the Airport and apply to all persons using the Airport for any reason.
 They were developed with public safety, preservation of facilities, and protection of the public in mind.
 As a federally obligated airport, the City of Lakeland is required by FAA grant assurances to establish and enforce fair, equal, and not unjustly discriminatory airport rules and regulations.
 Lakeland Airport Rules and Regulations were adopted by the City of Lakeland Commission in 2001.

 T-Hangar Lease Agreements

 The Lakeland Linder Regional Airport has a common lease agreement for all T-Hangars.
-Current agreements are for those hangars at $300.00 a month and those hangars at $285.00 a month .
+Current agreements are for $300.00 a month and $285.00 a month .

 T-Hangar Lease Insurance Requirements